 What is known about T/4 Joseph S. Bandych was born in 1921 to Bruno and Amelia Bandych.
 His father was a coal miner and the family resided at House #177 at the Glen Robbins Coal Company near Warren, Ohio.
 He had two brothers and a sister and completed three years of high school.
 It appears he enlisted and was sent to Fort Knox, Kentucky, for basic training and assigned to the 19th Ordnance Battalion.

 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots, whose plane was lower than the rest, noticed something odd in the water.
 He took his plane down and identified a flagged buoy in the water and another in the distance.
 The planes came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island hundreds of miles away.
 The island had a large radio transmitter on it.
 The squadron continued its flight plan and flew south to Mariveles before returning to Clark Field.
-By the time the planes landed, it was too late to do anything that day.
+By the time the planes landed that evening, it was too late to do anything that day.

 The next morning, another squadron was sent to the area and found that the buoys had been picked up by a fishing boat which was seen making its way toward shore.
 Since communication between and Air Corps and Navy was poor, the boat was not intercepted.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 The company traveled west by train to San Francisco and learned they were being sent to the Philippines.
 On the train with them were the M3 tanks assigned to the 194th Tank Battalion.
 After arriving in San Francisco, the company spent the next three days removing the turrets of the tanks so they would fit in the ship’s hold.
 After removing the turrets, they painted the serial number of the tank it came off so that it would be put back on the same tank.